ytopt-team/ytopt/README.md

-``ytopt`` is a machine learning-based autotuning and hyperparameter optimization software package that uses Bayesian Optimization to find the best input parameter/hyperparameter configurations for a given kernel, miniapp, or application with the best system configurations for a given HPC system.
+``ytopt`` is a machine learning-based autotuning and hyperparameter optimization software package in python that uses Bayesian Optimization to find the best input parameter/hyperparameter configurations for a given kernel, miniapp, or application with the best system configurations for a given HPC system.

 ``ytopt`` accepts the following as input: